Debora Amara, MA, OTR/L

 Debbie received her Master's in Occupational Therapy from the University of Southern California in 1988 and has practiced Hand Therapy in the Hillsboro area since 1989.
 She enjoys treating the most severe of traumatic injuries with the plan to return the patient to a productive and fulfilling life.
 When not working, she can be found riding on a Tandem at the coast or swinging a golf club at a local golf course.

 Molly graduated from the College of St. Benedict in 1993 with a B.S. in Natural Science.
-She then received her Masters in Physical Therapy at Mayo Clinic in 1995.
-Molly has sixteen years experience in the outpatient orthopedics setting and is Pilates Certified.
-She has completed three levels of the North American Institute of Manual Therapy (NAIOMT) Program.
-Molly enjoys running, biking, gardening, and most of all family time with her husband and two children.
+She then received her Master's in Physical Therapy at The Mayo Clinic in 1995.
+Molly has twenty-three years of experience in the outpatient orthopedic setting.
+She has completed three levels of the North American Institute of Manual Therapy (NAIOMT) Program, which has allowed her to apply a hands-on approach in facilitating mobility of various joint dysfunctions.
+During her years of patient care, she has expanded her practice and become certified in lymphedema therapy of the upper extremity through the Klose Training Academy.
+Many of the patients with lymphedema are recovering from cancer treatments and benefit greatly from the individual care and wellness strategies given during their recovery.

 Linda Josten, PTA